Poetic Devices - Simple Definitions for Students (Figures of Speech)

 Definition:

-Apostrophe is a figure of speech in which the poet directly addresses an absent person, an abstract idea, or an object. (i.e. Addressing an absent or abstract thing directly.)
+Apostrophe is a figure of speech in which the poet directly addresses an absent person, an abstract idea, or a non-living object as if it were present and capable of understanding.

 9. Symbolism